ICOs Will No Longer Exist By 2025?

 As for now, the market consists mostly of retail investors.
 In future institutional investors like venture capital funds will enter the market, and this trend can already be observed.
 VCs are now seeking solid projects on the pre-product stage to invest in them early and get maximum ROI.

 As for the regulatory issues, the authorities are now unsure as to how to approach the ICOs.
 It can take years for them to have it sorted out, but when they do, ICOs may look more like traditional IPOs, with all the necessary safety measures and legal compliance.

 Security Token Offerings, or STOs, are a step in that direction.
 With a utility token, the investor doesn’t own anything, since there is no real asset backing the token.
 With a security token, the investor owns an asset that the token represents (equity, derivatives, real estate, etc.)

-If you are about to launch an ICO, we advise you to stick to the industry’s up-to-date best practices.
-And if you need some help and guidance, Priority Token is always there for you.
+If you are up-to-date best practices.
+Priority Token is always there for you.

 There are so many things that a company need to do in order to make a successful IEO.
 If you are considering an IEO for your cryptocurrency project, you probably have some questions about how to market…